JLPT N3 means “able to understand Japanese used in everyday situations to a certain degree.”

 4. Putting off listening N3 listening is fast.
 If you don’t listen daily, your ears won’t keep up.

 5. Not reviewing N4 N3 builds on N4.
 If your N4 grammar is shaky, N3 will crumble.
+Review with our N4 study guide if needed.

 Beyond N3